by Matt Slick

 This triggered a memory.
 His uncle Trevor Potsworth had informed him of the loosening up qualities of one particular libation known as Barrel's Bomb, an import from a small South American country.
 When administered in minute quantities it made one feel somewhat agreeable.
 It seemed the perfect solution to the pending problem of signing a buyer.
 A drop in his glass and the contract was as good as signed.

-This appealed to Barney's sensibilities, and his future paycheck, so much that he contacted his uncle, who located a bottle of Barrel's Bomb.
+This appealed to Barney's sensibilities so much that he contacted his uncle, who located a bottle of Barrel's Bomb.
 Barney had it with him.
 His mission, then, was to ensure a large order of bobbins, impress the boss later when he disclosed the maneuver, and secure a steady income for years to come at BBR as a result of the praise he would undoubtedly receive from Mr. Bunkett.
 At least, that was the plan.

 He kept the bottle in his coat jacket, which, shortly thereafter, he removed and set upon a coat rack, to be retrieved after he was introduced to Mr. Cravett.